 You can also check 404 errors in Google Search Console or install a third-party plugin such as Redirection which logs 404 errors.
 However, remember that plugins like these also have an impact on performance.
 It’s much better to rely on a server-level tool.
 That’s why we provide these tools for all Kinsta clients.

 The reason these errors are bad is that many 404 pages are very resource intensive.
 For large sites, you’ll want to avoid a heavy 404 page.
 Create a simple 404 template that avoids querying the database any further if possible.

-How to Fix Error 404 Not Found on WordPress
+How to Fix Error 404 Not Found?

-Update Your WordPress Site’s Permalinks
+2. Update Your Site’s Permalinks